jadilorenzo/obsidian/Story/Story.md

 The buzzing intensified, rising to a sharp, piercing pitch as sparks crackled, growing louder with each burst.

 Bam!
-The magnetic lock busted, shooting the sword across the carriage making a dent in the over-engineered alloy that made up the body of the carriage.
+The magnetic lock busted, shooting the sword across the carriage, the hilt making a dent in the over-engineered alloy that made up the body of the carriage.

 Alan, using the attendant’s moment of slack jawed amazement, kicked him in the chest to get him away from the door.
-He wanted to kick him harder, but held back, barely knocking him off his balance.
+He wanted to kick him harder, but held back, only knocking him off his balance.

-Alan moved toward the door
+Alan positioned himself beside the door, bracing his hands against the right panel.
+When he kicked the door open, the sudden rush would pull him out — and he’d be ready, gripping the edge of the train to keep from being thrown into the blur.

+Alan kicked the door open, triggering a sudden pressure drop.
+The ears of every passenger popped in unison, including the attendant’s, who sat stunned, reeling from the sudden assault on his senses and sense of self-worth.